»Getting Started with Waypoint

 $ waypoint destroy -auto-approve

-You have used Waypoint to build, deploy, and release a NodeJS application to Docker.
+You have now used Waypoint to build, deploy, and release a NodeJS application to Docker.
+Waypoint removed the overhead of managing different technologies to build, deploy, and release applications.